christian-draeger/page-content-tester/README.md

 #### don't loose time
 - to get the best parallelization result of PageContentTester and don't having the overhead of finding the best setup add this parent pom to your pom.xml
   - it will setup all the configurations for an efficient parallelization of your jUnit tests automatically, you don't need to configure jUnit yourself anymore
-    - if you want to know what the exact predefined junit settings are just have a look at the pluginManagement section in the [PageContentTester pom.xml](https://github.com/christian-draeger/page-content-tester/blob/master/pom.xml)
+    - if you want to know what the exact predefined junit settings are just have a look at the pluginManagement section of the [parent pom](https://search.maven.org/#artifactdetails%7Cio.github.christian-draeger%7Cpage-content-tester-parent%7C1.0%7Cpom)
   - if you want to setup jUnit yourself just don't use the parent pom

 ```